SDUChangSun/Inter-LPCM/README.md

 Remarks

 This code is provided for research testing only.
-Training procedures and full datasets are not included.
 The complete codebase, including the training pipeline and entropy model with more bitrate, will be released after the paper is published.